-Customer experience management (CEM) is the collection of processes a company uses to track, oversee and organize every interaction between a customer and the organization throughout the customer lifecycle.
+Customer experience management (CEM or CXM) is the collection of processes a company uses to track, oversee and organize every interaction between a customer and the organization throughout the customer lifecycle.
 The goal of CEM is to optimize interactions from the customer's perspective and, as a result, foster customer loyalty.

-Customer experiences include not only interactions through traditional channels, such as purchases, customer service requests and call center communications but also, increasingly, through social CRM channels such as Twitter and Facebook.
-To manage the customer experience, companies need to create a strategy that encompasses all customer touch points across the organization.
+Increasingly, customer experiences include not only interactions through traditional channels, such as website purchases, phone calls and live chat, but also social media, text and other burgeoning communication mediums through which customers can engage with companies.
+To manage the customer experience, companies need to create a strategy that encompasses all customer interactions.

 How to use CRM as part of your customer engagement strategy

 Continue Reading About customer experience management (CEM or CXM)

 What tools does your organization use to engage in customer experience management?